alex-eliot/md-to-imgur/README.md

  - `languageFilter`: Filter chapter by language, default=en (English)
  - `searchResultsLimit`: Search results limit (Mangadex values: min=1, max=100, default=10)
  - `chapterResultsLimit`: Chapter results limit (Mangadex values: min=1, max=500, default=100)
+ - `priorityServers`: The program will attempt to retrieve the images first from the servers listed.
+If it fails to do so, it will move on to the standard servers.
- - `fallbackServers`: Fallback mangadex node servers, if you know a stable node that is fast/reliable, you can add the link(s) in a list, and if a certain image fails to be sent/retrieved from a random server, the program will attempt to retrieve it from the server(s) given
+ - `fallbackServers`: If retrieving from priority and/or standard servers fails, the program will attempt to retrieve the image from the fallback servers.
- - `maxReconnectAttempts`: If none of the fallback servers succeed in giving the requested image, the program will attempt x times to reconnect to a new md@home server and reattempt to send/retrieve the chapter pages.
+ - `maxReconnectAttempts`: If the program fails to retrieve from priority/standard/fallback, it will attempt x times to reconnect to a new md@home server and reattempt to send/retrieve the chapter pages (Note, the program will inevitably attempt to retrieve the pages from the priority servers before moving to the new md@home server.
+In the future, the program will be updated to ignore priority and fallback servers in the case of reconnection).

 ## Selecting chapters